-The one, of concern regional ecosystem is the main value of this park.
-The priorities for park management will be to mitigate any threats to the regional ecosystem through fire and pest management.
+The regional ecosystem of conservation significance and the mineral resources are the main values of this park.
+The priorities for park management will be to mitigate any threats to this ecosystem through fire and pest management.

 Management actions will be undertaken which aim to ensure: